 - To qualify, a work must have been broadcast, screened, or published, for the first time in a territory or a platform, between 1st January 2022 and 31st December 2022 (the qualifying period).
 Any exceptions to this will be made at the discretion of the FOCAL team.

-- To be considered, all Submission Forms and supporting visual material must be submitted to the FOCAL Awards entry platform – entry.focalintawards.org no later than 28th February 2023.
+- To be considered, all Submission Forms and supporting visual material must be submitted to the FOCAL Awards entry platform – entry.focalintawards.org no later than 17th February 2023 for production categories and 28th February 2023 for restoration categories.

-- All Submissions to each Award production or restoration category will be charged a standard entry fee of £70 (+VAT) with a discount of 10% as an early bird fee if submitted and invoice is paid before the 7th January 2023.
-All standard entry fees to be paid no later than 28th February 2023 at the closing submission date.
+- All Submissions to each Award production or restoration category will be charged a standard entry fee of £70 (+VAT) with a discount of 10% as an early bird fee if submitted and invoice is paid before the deadlines.
+For the production categories all standard entry fees to be paid no later than 17th February 2023 at the closing submission date.
+For restoration categories, all standard entry fees to be paid no later that the 28th February 2023.
 As a not-for-profit organisation, we charge an entry fee to enable FOCAL to cover costs of delivering the competition and annual awards ceremony.
 We are also able to offer the following discounts for entering one submission to multiple categories.
 When entering one submission to two categories, you will receive 10% off the total submission price.
 The discount will apply to both the early bird and standard entry free price, whichever is relevant, at the time of submission.
 The same discount will also be applied when one organisation is submitting multiple titles/entries.

 - Entry to the Short Film Production category is £30 (+VAT) with a 10% discount applied as an early bird rate.